What is XRP?

 Robert has reported for a variety of international publications including the Associated Press, The Guardian, Vice, and Decrypt.
 Current areas of interest include the political economy of technology, cryptocurrencies, and privacy.
 Robert has a Bachelor of Science from UCL, and a Master's degree from the University of Oxford's Internet Institute.

-Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 What is XRP?

-In 2004, a precursor to XRP called Ripplepay was developed by a software engineer called Ryan Fugger.
+Though XRP launched in 2012, its story begins in 2004, when a precursor to XRP called Ripplepay was developed by software engineer Ryan Fugger.
 Fugger later merged this idea with work completed by Jed McCaleb, Arthur Britto and David Schwartz, who were working on a blockchain payments system.
+They joined with another group to create OpenCoin, and the company's name was eventually changed to Ripple Labs.

 Between 2014 and 2018, over 100 banks signed up to use the Ripple protocol.
 However, these banks did not convert all of their money to XRP tokens, since the value of the cryptocurrency is incredibly volatile.
 Instead, they use XRP through a financial messaging technology called RippleNet, developed by Ripple Labs.
-As of May 2021, Ripple counts Santander, American Express and Siam Commercial Bank among its clients.

 Why use RippleNet?